vanshchaudhary2404/DSA-Problems/Array/README.md

 -  Subarray sum equals to K (Need to add in excel)
 -  2 Sum.
 (Need to add in excel).
 -  Find Missing and Repeated Values.(Need to add in excel)
+-  Find the Duplicate Number.
+(Need to add in excel)